AdobeDocs/campaign-classic.en/help/workflow/using/data-loading--file-.md

 The column formatting allows you to define the value processing of each column:

+>[!NOTE]
+>
+>You can add as many columns as desired.
+The maximum length of values in each column is determined by the chose data type.

 * **[!UICONTROL Ignore column]**: does not process this column during data loading.
 * **[!UICONTROL Data type]**: specifies the type of data expected for each column.
 * **[!UICONTROL Allow NULLs]**: specifies how to manage empty values.